freenas/freenas-docs/userguide/snippets/wizard.rst

 The default permissions for the share are displayed.
-To create a user or group, enter the desired name, then check the "Create User" box to create that user and the "Create Group" box to create the group.
-Check or uncheck the boxes in the "Mode" section to set the initial access permissions for the share.
-When finished, click the "Return" button to return to the share creation screen.
-Click the "Add" button to finish creating that share, which will then appear in the "Name" frame.
+To create a user or group, enter the desired name, then check the :guilabel:`Create User` box to create that user and the :guilabel:`Create Group` box to create the group.
+Check or uncheck the boxes in the :guilabel:`Mode` section to set the initial access permissions for the share.
+When finished, click the :guilabel:`Return` button to return to the share creation screen.
+Click the :guilabel:`Add` button to finish creating that share, which will then appear in the :guilabel:`Name` frame.

-You can use the "Delete" button to remove the highlighted share in the "Name" frame.
-If you need to edit a share, highlight it, make the change, then press the "Update" button.
+The :guilabel:`Delete` button can be used to remove the share highlighted in the :guilabel:`Name` frame.
+To edit a share, highlight it, make the change, then press the :guilabel:`Update` button.

-When you are finished making shares, click the "Next" button to advance to the screen shown in
+When finished making shares, click the :guilabel:`Next` button to advance to the screen shown in
 :numref:`Figure %s <wizard6>`.